GOOD FRIDAY: SALVATION WITHOUT DIVINE VIOLENCE

 • The only pathway to salvation is a personal relationship with Jesus, demonstrated by an explicit affirmation of our sin and the sole salvation of Jesus Christ.

-Many believe that these are the only possible Christian understandings of the cross, forgiveness of sin, and salvation, and have left Christianity because these beliefs no longer reflect their personal experience or offend their ethical and spiritual sensibilities.
+Many persons who once believed that these are the only possible Christian understandings of the cross, forgiveness of sin, and salvation, have left Christianity because these beliefs no longer reflect their personal experience or offend their ethical and spiritual sensibilities.
 They yearn for alternative ways of viewing the cross and the nature of divine sacrifice.
 They are looking for good news beyond God’s sacrifice of his son for salvation.

 Although these “orthodoxies” may have provided assurance for us once upon a time, to many of us who still call ourselves Christian, they no longer make sense, nor do we believe in a God who requires the death of “his” son to secure our salvation.
 We also see divine grace operating in other religious traditions and in the experience of faithful agnostics.
 Still, many of us attend Good Friday services; some of us even preach at such services, despite our theological and liturgical reservations.
 Our quest to be faithful as we remember Good Friday begs the question: Can we as progressives “redeem” Good Friday in a way that affirms the interplay of divine love, human creativity, and human brokenness, while avoiding dubious theologies that assume salvation requires violence, including the predestined death of God’s only Child